lbeurerkellner/RoundTripMigrations/README.md

-# Supplementary Material for the paper Towards Versioned Service APIs and Round-Trip Migration of Data Model Instances
+# Supplementary Material for the paper Managing Data Model Evolution in the Context of Web APIs

 The catalog of round-trip migration scenarios can be found as an anonymized techincal report here: